 - Relaxation feels difficult or uncomfortable

-Conscious connected breathwork allows the body to complete stress cycles that were never finished.
-This is why people often feel physical sensations, emotional release, or deep relaxation during sessions.
+This is why people often feel physical sensations, emotional release or deep relaxation during sessions.
 It is the nervous system finally switching off the alarm.

-Private sessions are designed to be simple, safe, and supportive, especially for men who are new to breathwork.
+Private sessions are designed to be simple, safe and supportive, especially for men who are new to breathwork.

 Sessions typically involve: